PRESS RELEASE

 How would you describe 'healthy selfishness'?

-“The American psychologist, Scott Barry Kaufman, defines healthy selfishness as “having a healthy respect for your own health, growth, happiness, joy and freedom” and those things are important.
+“The American Psychologist, Scott Barry Kaufman, defines healthy selfishness as “having a healthy respect for your own health, growth, happiness, joy and freedom” and those things are important.
 It’s about not getting constantly lost in a thick undergrowth of tasks that end up overwhelming you.
 It’s working out how you function at your best.
-Once you are doing that, everything follows.
-If you get caught up in everyone else’s must-haves or must-dos, you are going to be overwhelmed and operating sub-par most of the time.
-Healthy selfishness is not about ‘me, me, me’ but ‘me prioritising myself so I can be better for you’.
+Once you're doing that, everything follows.
+If you get caught up in everyone else’s must-haves or must-dos, you're going to be overwhelmed and operating sub-par most of the time.
+Healthy selfishness isn't about ‘me, me, me’ but ‘me prioritising myself so I can be better for you’.
 The ‘you’ could be your children, your partner or whoever is in your circle at Christmas.
 You need to carve out time for yourself, otherwise this time of year easily becomes one of fatigue, resentment, and overload – tipping into anxiety, stress and depression.
-We need to stop thinking we are somehow succeeding by being all things to all people.
+We need to stop thinking we're somehow succeeding by being all things to all people.
 It’s impossible.
 By making the best of ourselves, we offer others the best we can give them.

 Boundaries

-“Kaufman talks about putting boundaries around yourself so people don’t take advantage and that by focusing on your own needs, you can help others too.
+“Kaufman talks about putting boundaries around yourself so people don’t take advantage, and that by focusing on your own needs, you can help others too.
 For me, this is about bringing your best self to the table - and you simply can’t do that without boundaries.
 Learn to say ‘no’.
 All of us know our strengths, weaknesses and capacity levels.
-Do you need to say no to your daughter or son when they ask you again if you would just mind babysitting or child-minding this weekend?
+Do you need to say no to your daughter or son when they ask you again if you'd just mind babysitting or child-minding this weekend?
 Say it.
 Do you want to have the time to go on that walk or read that newspaper on your own with a cup of tea, or see that play?
 Do it.
 Do you need to have a Sunday where you switch off your mobile?
-Do you want to read a book or watch a film undisturbed because that is when you find your equilibrium and calm your thoughts?
+Do you want to read a book or watch a film undisturbed because that's when you find your equilibrium and calm your thoughts?
 Whatever they are, boundaries need to be in place.
-Many of us lose our boundaries, whether they are related to time, money or space, to significant personal detriment.
+Many of us lose our boundaries, whether they're related to time, money or space, to significant personal detriment.

 Ditch expectations